jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS IAM.md

 ## 6.1.
 Multi Factor Authentication - MFA

 - Users have access to your account and can possibly change configurations or delete resources in your AWS account.
-- **You want to protect your Root Accounts and IAM users.**
+- **We want to protect your Root Accounts and IAM users.**
-- MFA = password you know + security device you own.
+- MFA = password we know + security device we own.
 - **Main benefit of MFA**
   - If a password is stolen or hacked, the account is not compromised.